agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

 }
 ```

-Again let's have a look at the logs to see how things go.
+Again, let's have a look at the logs to see how things go.

 ```
 Advanced example of model checks: